-The Watchport/H is only available as a USB device.
+The Watchport/H (temperature and humidity sensor) and Watchport/T (temperature sensor) are only available as a USB device.
 Plug the USB connector into an available USB port.
 Make sure to locate the temperature sensor in front of the SUT air intake as specified in Run and Reporting Rules.